Data Collection & Sensing in Nuclear Environments

 Producing sustainable, clean energy is one of the most important problems for us to solve in our time.
 While it brings challenges of its own, nuclear energy continues to provide large quantities of carbon-free electricity to the world and will likely continue to do so for many years to come.
 Throughout the history of nuclear power, robotics have played an important role in the management, safety, and operations of generating plants.
 Agile mobile robots help these facilities to operate efficiently and safely, supporting remote inspection, dosage reduction, decommissioning, cleanup, and more.

 Our customers are at the forefront of developing and refining applications for Spot in the nuclear power sector.
-Three of these customers will be joining us for a panel discussion on August 12th to share how they’re utilizing the robot for increasing the safety, efficiency, and cost- effectiveness of their electrical production facilities.
+Three of these customers joined us for a panel discussion to share how they’re utilizing the robot for increasing the safety, efficiency, and cost- effectiveness of their electrical production facilities.

 CONDUCTING SAFER INSPECTIONS